yuanpaner/fs/note.md

 ## Test output

+- [ ] unmount "cannot be closed, or if there are still open file descriptors."

 - [ ] should module the metadata writing to a function and invoke each time any data updated, instead of only put in fs_unmount
 piazza @424
 Update by prof: as a general rule, there's only so much that an API can do.
 If the API imposes a sequence of operations (eg call mount() and unmount() at the end), then it's up to the client to respect such sequence.